The Same Lord Throughout the Ages

-The Old Testament declares God’s love in a very vivid way: “The LORD God, merciful and gracious, longsuffering, and abundant in goodness and truth, Keeping mercy for thousands, forgiving iniquity and transgression and sin, and that will by no means clear the guilty; visiting the iniquity of the fathers upon the children, and upon the children’s children, unto the third and to the fourth generation” (Exodus 34:6,7 also Numbers 14:18; Deuteronomy 4:31; Psalm 86:5, 15, Joel 2:13; Nehemiah 9:17).
+The OT declares the Creator’s love in a very vivid way: “The LORD God, merciful and gracious, longsuffering, and abundant in goodness and truth, Keeping mercy for thousands, forgiving iniquity and transgression and sin, and that will by no means clear the guilty; visiting the iniquity of the fathers upon the children, and upon the children’s children, unto the third and to the fourth generation” (Exodus 34:6,7 also Numbers 14:18; Deuteronomy 4:31; Psalm 86:5, 15, Joel 2:13; Nehemiah 9:17).

-There were reasons for God’s justice in the Old Testament.
+There were reasons for the Lord’s justice in the OT.
 The nation of Israel was to be holy and free from the worship of pagan gods (Exodus 20:3).
 In order for Israel to stay as a holy nation, the exceedingly corrupt neighboring nations had to be destroyed to protect Israel.
-These were nations given up totally to immorality and idolatry.
-The scriptures say there were not even ten righteous people in all Sodom (Genesis 18).
+These were nations given up totally to wickedness, immorality, and idolatry.
+For example, the scriptures say there were not even ten righteous people in all Sodom (Genesis 18).

-Also, in the Old Testament, God charged the corporate authority in Israel to execute killers, for example.
-In the New Testament, this was not so.
+Also, in OT, the Lord charged the corporate authority in Israel to execute killers, for example.
+In the NT, this was not so.
 Why the difference?
 Because in the Old Testament, the priests and judges carried out the civil law.
 In the church era, civil authority was carried out by governments, not the church.

 The New Testament

 The supreme expression of divine love is the Father’s gift of His own Son: “God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life” (John 3:16).
-Through this gift, it becomes possible for us to be “called the sons of God” (1 John 3:1).
+Through this gift, it becomes possible for the believers to be “called the sons” of the Most High (1 John 3:1).

-And God’s justice is also seen in the New Testament against the sinners.
+And the Lord’s justice is also seen in the NT against His children.
 For “the Lord disciplines the one he loves, and he chastens everyone he accepts as his son” (Hebrews 12:6).
-And His judgement is “revealed from heaven against all the godlessness and wickedness of men who suppress the truth by their wickedness” (Romans 1:18).
+And His judgement is seen also against “all the godlessness and wickedness of men who suppress the truth by their wickedness” (Romans 1:18).

-Both Testaments reveal the character of the One unchanging God.
+Both Testaments reveal the character of the One unchanging Creator.
 Therefore, the Lord does not authorize people to differentiate between the Old and the New Testament.
 “All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness” (2 Timothy 3:16).
-The revelation of God through His Word makes men “wise unto salvation” (verse 15).
-It is the very thought of God, His plans and purposes communicated to His children (2 Peter 1:21).
+The revelation of the heavenly Father throughout all of His Word makes men “wise unto salvation” (verse 15).
+His complete Word is His very thoughts, His plans and purposes communicated to His children (2 Peter 1:21).

 In His service,